ga4gh/gks-common/schema/def/Gene.rst

     **Information Model**

-Some Gene attributes are inherited from :ref:`DomainEntity`.
+Some Gene attributes are inherited from :ref:`core:DomainEntity`.

     .. list-table::
        :class: clean-wrap